 - Funds held from deposits.

-How do I open a checking or savings account with Bank of Hawaii?
+How do I open a new account (checking, savings or CD) with Bank of Hawaii?

-You can open an account online in minutes—just visit our Checking & Savings page—or by visiting a branch.
-If you choose to visit a branch, we do recommend you book an appointment in advance to ensure you’re able to get the dedicated time you need.
+If you’d prefer to open an account by visiting a branch, we recommend you book an appointment in advance to ensure you’re able to get the dedicated time you need.

 How do I change my name on my account?

 Contact your local branch for information on changing the name on your checking and savings accounts.

 How do I find my account and routing number?